Homesteading in the city or suburbs

 Suburban (or Urban) Homesteading Ideas:

 1. Plant a garden – You usually find at least a small spot to plant vegetables.
 This is true regardless of how big or small your yard is.
 Grow heirloom varieties that aren’t in your local stores (this year, we grew Yukon Gold potatoes instead of the usual Russets.
 It was delicious!).
 Learn which vegetables thrive in shade and sun.
-Even a small garden plot can be maximized with a bit of creativity.
+Even a small garden plot can be maximized with creativity.
 You can always grow a variety of edibles in containers and pots, like the apartment homesteader.

 2. A compost pile – of course, the second thing on my list is composting.
 This is an excellent way to reduce waste and give your garden the fertility boost it needs.
 Creating your compost pile means that you need to keep the food scraps after every meal.
 If you want to try a homesteading project, keep this in mind.
 The pile shouldn’t attract animals or stink.
 It should be made from equal amounts of greens and browns.